Purpose and benefits of an audit

 The reverse-cycle air-conditioner you had installed through the Home Heating and Cooling Upgrades Program may be selected for an audit up to 6 months after installation.

 This service is offered as part of Solar Victoria’s commitment to safety and quality.
-It is designed to ensure and installers in our program maintain and are improving safety and quality standards.
+It is designed to ensure approved suppliers and installers in our program maintain and are improving safety and quality standards.
 Audits drive continuous improvement and mean that installation problems are dealt with promptly.

 Agreeing to participate in an audit is a terrific opportunity to have a safety and quality check undertaken on your installation at no cost to you.
 Not all installations will be audited, and your participation in an audit is voluntary.